 A Final Walk-through

 Just before the closing, the buyer will request to complete a final walk-through of the house.
 Real estate contracts generally require the house to be “broom clean” before closing.
 That final walk-through enables the buyer to make sure no damage has occurred since they last saw the home, any scheduled repairs were made and that everything that was supposed to stay with the house is still there.
-For example, if you arranged for the refrigerator to stay but it’s gone, you have to sort this out at the closing.

 The Real Estate Closing